midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ## `Middlewares` ##
 =====================
-In Express.js, a middleware is a function that executes during the lifecycle of a request to the server.
-Middleware functions have access to the request (req), response (res), and the next middleware in the application’s request-response cycle.
+In Express.js, a middleware is a function that executes during the request-response cycle.
+Middleware functions have access to the request (req), response (res), and the next() function, which passes control to the next middleware or route handler.
+They are used to perform operations such as logging, authentication, parsing request bodies, handling errors, or modifying requests and responses before they reach the final route handler.
 ```js
 app.use((req, res, next) => {
     // Middleware logic